aws/aws-dynamodb-encryption-java/README.md

 The **[Amazon DynamoDB][ddb] Client-side Encryption in Java** supports encryption and signing of your data when stored in Amazon DynamoDB.

-A typical use of this library is when you are using [DynamoDBMapper][ddbmapper], where [AttributeEncryptor][attrencryptor] of this library can be used to enable transparent protection of all objects serialized through the mapper.
+A typical use of this library is when you are using [DynamoDBMapper][ddbmapper], where transparent protection of all objects serialized through the mapper can be enabled via configuring an [AttributeEncryptor][attrencryptor].

-Alternatively, for tighter control over the encryption and signing process, the low-level [DynamoDBEncryptor][ddbencryptor] can be used directly for your advanced use cases.
+For tighter control over the encryption and signing process, the low-level [DynamoDBEncryptor][ddbencryptor] can be used directly for more advanced use cases.

 ## Getting Started